-Dosage is a tricky question as it depends on the severity of the condition.
+Dosage depends on the severity of the condition.
 For mild conditions, you may only need to apply the ointment to the infection site once or twice a day for a few days.

-On the other hand for more severe conditions it may take two to three applications a day up and up to a week to totally clear out the infection.
+More severe conditions may take two to three applications a day (for up to a week) to totally clear out the infection.

-Since your vet will need to prescribe this medication in the first place, they should advise you on the proper application before you leave the office!
+Since your vet will need to prescribe this medication in the first place, they should advise you on the proper application before you leave the clinic.

 Any adverse side effects are generally due to an allergy to one or more of the active ingredients.
 Those side effects are extremely rare and usually only consist of irritation or redness, increase in thirst, urination, and appetite, vomiting weight gain and more.